Toy Fox Terrier Breed Guide

-The short, soft coat of the Toy Fox Terrier is known to be fairly easy to maintain.
-It is always recommended to brush their coat at least once a week to keep it clean and free of debris.
-Aside from their regular coat grooming practices, make sure to brush this breeds teeth at least once a week to avoid dental disease from forming.
-It is also advised to trim their nails every couple of weeks to prevent cracking.
+The short, smooth coat of the Toy Fox Terrier is known to be fairly easy to maintain.
+It is always recommended to brush their coat at least once a week to keep their coat color clean and free of debris.
+Aside from their regular coat grooming practices, brush this breed’s teeth at least once a week to prevent dental disease from forming.
+Trimming their nails every couple of weeks is also advised to avoid cracking.

 Are Toy Fox Terriers Good With Kids?

-The care-free and fun personality of the Toy Fox Terrier pairs great with children; however, these children should at least be 6 years of age.
-These Terriers are very small dogs and can easily be injured by a rambunctious toddler.
-Make sure a parent is always around to supervise any interactions between a dog and child.
+The care-free and fun personality of the Toy Fox Terrier pairs great with children; however, small children should at least be 6 years of age.
+Toy breeds are very small dogs and can easily be injured by a rambunctious toddler.
+Make sure a parent is always around to supervise any interactions between a little dog and child.

 Toy Fox Terrier Health Problems